- Mission & Values

-Since becoming president, Dr. Hays has guided a significant expansion of academic programs in the College’s School of Liberal Arts, Education, and Social Sciences (SLAESS), and School of Nursing, Science, and Health Professions (SNSHP).
-In SNSHP, new degrees, majors, and concentrations have been launched in Nuclear Medicine and Medical Imaging, Public Health, Applied Behavior Analysis, and Neuroscience.
-In SLAESS, a reinvigoration of the liberal arts brought new and revised undergraduate majors as well as graduate education with a growing Master of Arts program in Heritage Studies and in Professional Writing, and a new doctoral degree program in education focusing on Higher Education Leadership.
+Since becoming president, Dr. Hays has guided a significant expansion of academic programs in the College’s School of Arts and Sciences (SAS), and School of Nursing and Health Sciences (SNHS).
+In SNHS, new degrees, majors, and concentrations have been launched in Nuclear Medicine and Medical Imaging, Public Health, Applied Behavior Analysis, Occupational Therapy and Neuroscience, as well as a Doctorate of Nursing Practice (DNP).
+In SAS, a reinvigoration of the liberal arts has brought new and revised undergraduate majors in Humanities as well as graduate education in a growing Master of Arts program in Heritage Studies, Communication, and an EdD in Higher Education Leadership.
+Regis Nursing has been designated a Center of Excellence in Nursing Education since 2008.

-Under President Hays’s leadership, Regis became the first college in New England to issue Apple iPad tablet computers to all students and faculty.
-The integration of these cutting-edge devices across the curriculum – and the dramatic expansion of wireless networking capabilities across the campus – is advancing the way the Regis community teaches and learns, fueling curricular innovation, and preparing students for the technology-driven careers that await them.
+Under President Hays’s leadership, Regis became the first college in New England to issue Apple iPad tablet computers to all students and faculty, advancing the way the Regis community teaches and learns, fueling curricular innovation, and preparing students for the technology-driven careers that await them.
+Regis was recognized as an Apple Distinguished School in 2015.

 Dr. Hays has served as a member of the Massachusetts Colleges of Nursing (MACN), Eastern Nurse Research Society; American Association for Colleges of Nursing (AACN) Program Committee.
 She currently serves on the boards of the Gifford School, Weston, MA; Partners in Health (PIH); Parmenter Health VNA and Community Care, Wayland, MA; Trinity Catholic Academy, Brockton, MA; Health eVillages; and most recently, the Association of Independent Colleges and Universities of Massachusetts (AICUM).
 As Regis president, she is also a member the Association of Colleges of the Sisters of St. Joseph, the Association of Catholic Colleges and Universities, and the Council of Independent Colleges (CIC).

 Antoinette Hays and her husband, John Przybylski, MD, reside in Wayland, Mass.
-The couple has three children and one grandchild.
+The couple has three grown children, one granddaughter, and another on the way.